-Bikefit is an affiliated member of CTC, the Cyclists Touring Club.
-Once you have ridden with Bikefit and become a member you are eligible to join CTC via us at a reduced membership fee.
+Bikefit is an affiliated member of Cycling UK, the Cyclists Touring Club.
+Once you have ridden with Bikefit and become a member you are eligible to join Cycling UK via us at a reduced membership fee.

 Here are some general useful guidelines.
 Starting from the top then:

 Your bike!
 You need a mountain bike or hybrid.
 Make sure you've had your bike serviced, so your brakes & gears are working, and that the tyres are fully inflated (they should feel quite hard, with no 'give').
 You should have knobbly tyres for Winter; in Summer, hybrid tyres will do, but be aware you will not have as much grip on difficult surfaces and gravel.
 You also need a Reliable Pump, Spare inner tube with tyre levers or slime.

 Helmet- it's a must!
 Fitted properly.
 We strongly recommend helmets for everyone but they are compulsory for children.